-Virginia Maintains Lowest Recidivism Rate in the Country for Fourth Consecutive Year
+Virginia's Recidivism Rate Among the Lowest in the Country

-At 23.1%, Virginia's recidivism rate remains lowest[†] among the states that report three-year State Responsible (SR) reincarceration rates.
-Of the 12,385 State Responsible (SR) offenders released from incarceration in Virginia in FY2015 who had an opportunity to recidivate, 2,862 were re-incarcerated within three years.
-Virginia's leading rate is attributable to the effective re-entry and educational programming and treatment offered by the Virginia Department of Corrections (VADOC) during an offender's incarceration and its effective supervision in the community after release.
-The VADOC tailors its programming and supervision to address each offender's criminogenic risks and needs.
-This aligns with the agency's mission to enhance the quality of life in the Commonwealth by improving public safety through the successful reintegration of sentenced men and women in its custody and care by providing effective supervision, programs, and reentry services in safe environments.
+At 23.9%, Virginia's recidivism rate remains among the lowest of the states that report three-year State Responsible (SR) reincarceration rates.
+VADOC waits at least four years to calculate the three year re-incarceration rate of SR releases in order to allow all court information to be received and entered into VirginiaCORIS.
+Without waiting for the data to fully mature, the FY2016 recidivism rate in July 2019 would have been 22.9%.
+Of the 12,551 SR inmates released from incarceration in Virginia in FY2016 who had an opportunity to recidivate, 2,997 were re-incarcerated within three years.
+Virginia's low rate is attributable to the effective re-entry and educational programming and treatment offered by the Virginia Department of Corrections (VADOC) during an inmate's incarceration and its effective supervision in the community after release.
+The VADOC tailors its programming and supervision to address each inmate's criminogenic risks and needs.
+This aligns with the agency's mission to enhance the quality of life in the Commonwealth by improving public safety through the successful reintegration of sentenced men and women in its custody and care by providing effective supervision, programs, and re-entry services in safe environments.
 From this, the agency fosters positive change and growth consistent with research-based evidence, fiscal responsibility, and constitutional standards.

-Virginia's FY2015 rate is tied with South Carolina's (SC) FY2016 rate.
-SC's FY2015 rate was 24.5%.
+Virginia's FY2016 rate is second to South Carolina's (SC) FY2017 rate.
+SC's FY2016 rate was 23.1%.